-Actor Gala and producer Isabella have together created a production company championing rising stars; actors, writers and directors with a particular interest in female voices and join us as Belmond Good Living Experience Makers.
+Actor Gala and producer Isabella have together created a production company championing rising stars, actors, writers and directors with a particular interest in female voices.
 They believe that the key to a life well lived is creativity.
 Get to know Belmond’s Pioneering Producers.

 Gala and Isabella are co-founders of Platform Presents, a production company which gives a platform to rising star talent with a particular interest in female voices.
 They are passionate in the belief that poetry and theatre can open your mind and calm your senses.